 5:30 p.m. | Viking Union 552 | Free

-Special menus from around the world will be featured in all the dining halls.
+Special menus from around the world will be featured in all of the dining halls.

 3:30-4:30 p.m. | Miller Hall Collaborative Space | Free

-Test your knowlege; learn something new.
+Test your knowledge; learn something new.
 You may win a prize!